openfun/richie/docs/django-react-interop.md

 ## Built-in components

 Here are the React component that Richie comes with and uses out of the box.
+All available built-in components are available from `src/frontend/js/widgets` folder.

 ### &lt;RootSearchSuggestField /&gt;